Robust Federated Inference: Additional Experimental Details

 \subsection{Adapting \sia attack to the logit space}

 Since \copur operates directly in logit space, we adapted the \sia definitions to ensure comparability with \dptm in \Cref{subsec:results}.

-\textbf{Proposed adaptation.} Each adversary identifies the index of the second most probable class which is not the true class either from its own output (black-box) or from the aggregation output (white-box) as defined above.
-Let $M_\textrm{max}$ and $M_\textrm{min}$ be the largest and the smallest value in the corresponding honest logit respectively.
-For instance, when client~$i$ is the adversary, $M_\textrm{max} = \max_{k \in [K]} [h_i(x)]_k$ and correspondingly $M_\textrm{min}$.
-Given an amplification factor $a > 0$, the adversary then sets its own logits $z_i$ as follows:
+\textbf{Proposed adaptation.} Each adversary identifies the largest logit $M$ either from its own output (black-box) or from the aggregation output (white-box).
+Given an amplification factor $\ell > 0$, the adversary then sets its own logits $(l'_i)_{i\in[K]}$ as such: